“If we spoke a different language, we would perceive a somewhat different world.”

 ‒ Ludwig Wittgenstein

-We’ve collected 12 of our favourite Japanese words with no English equivalent.
+We’ve collected 12 of our favourite beautiful Japanese words with no exact English equivalent.

-The interesting thing about these words is that they reveal a lot about the Japanese character.
-Many of these words reflect Buddhist concepts which are unknown to many Westerners, but are central ideas in Japanese society.
+The interesting thing about these Japanese words with deep meaning is that they reveal a lot about the Japanese character.
+Many of these words reflect Buddhist concepts which are unknown to most Westerners, but are central ideas in Japanese society.

 By learning these unique Japanese words, you are one step closer to understanding the Japanese soul.

 Shinrinyoku literally translates as ‘forest bath’.
 It refers to taking a walk in the forest for its restorative and therapeutic benefits.
 Can’t you feel yourself relaxing as you soak up all the lovely green light?
 Scientists have actually found that walking in the forest has many health benefits such as lowering blood pressure and stress hormones.
 It seems the Japanese are one step ahead with their shinrinyoku practise!

 Komorebi is an aesthetic Japanese word meaning ‘the sunlight filtered through leaves on trees’.
 This is a beautiful word to describe a beautiful moment.
 You can enjoy some komorebi while taking your shinrinyoku!